Appearance

 Reconnection Strategy

 TTMT retries automatically with increasing wait times between attempts, starting quickly and gradually slowing down.
+Brief reconnect blips and short cooldowns are normal and handled silently -- they are not surfaced as errors.
 Most disconnections resolve within the first few attempts.
-If reconnection does not succeed after multiple tries, the issue is flagged for your attention.
+Only a sustained failure, after retries have been exhausted, prompts you to act (via the Reconnect button described above).

 What Happens to Existing Positions During Disconnection